cstkennedy/itertools/README.md

 }
 ```

 where `zip` can be utilized as a static import.
-If the the position supplied to
+If the position supplied to
 `getValueAt` is out of bounds... an
 [`IndexOutOfBoundsException`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/IndexOutOfBoundsException.html)
 should be thrown.